-In addition, where a structured product involves the provision of financing to the counterparty, we also require the counterparty to meet the same criteria as any corporate bond in the fund.
+In addition, when we use structured products, the counterparty that provides the product must meet the same criteria as any other investment in the funds.

 The exception to this will be where, like ring-fenced green or social bonds, approval may be granted in the context of the specific use of proceeds rather than the issuer's principal activity.
 This would only be where proceeds are intended for a specific social or environmental purpose and where the following conditions are met: